 Limited Liability Company Common Units.
 Some energy companies in which the Fund may invest have been organized as LLCs.
 Such LLCs are treated in the same manner as MLPs for federal income tax purposes.
 Consistent with its investment objective and policies, the Fund may invest in common units or other securities of such LLCs.
 LLC common units represent an equity ownership interest in an LLC, entitling the holders to a share of the LLC's success through distributions and/or capital appreciation.
 Similar to MLPs, LLCs typically do not pay federal income tax at the entity level and are required by their operating agreements to distribute a large percentage of their current operating earnings.
 LLC common unitholders generally have first right to a MQD prior to distributions to subordinated unitholders and typically have arrearage rights if the MQD is not met.
-In the event of liquidation, LLC common unitholders have first right to the LLC's remaining assets after bondholders, other debt holders and preferred unitholders, if any, have been paid in full.
-LLC common units trade on a national securities exchange or over-the-counter.
+In the event of liquidation, LLC common units trade on a national securities exchange or over-the-counter.